 This is the first time I visit a ghost town (well, this road trip was full of a lot first times).
 It was a fantastical introduction of what to expect in abandoned towns.
 For me, it is all about the history found in every corner.
 What a great way to learn about the old times!!
 I didn’t get the chilling feeling you are supposed to get in a ghost town.

-Have you visited a ghost town?
+Have you visited Randsburg or a ghost town?
 Let me know in the comments section below.